personalrobotics/prpy/README.md

 Each planner has one or more *planning methods*, annotated with either the `@LockedPlanningMethod` or `@ClonedPlanningMethod decorator, that look like ordinary functions.
+Using these decorators makes other PrPy components aware that these methods exist and follow a particular specification that allows them to be composed with other PrPy objects automatically.
+For example, `MetaPlanner`s will report that they can perform planning methods that their child motion planners have enumerated via `@PlanningMethod` decorators.

+`@PlanningMethod` decorators also make sure that calls to planning code are executed in a thread-safe manner.
+In the case of `@LockedPlanningMethod`, this is enforced by locking the calling environment until the planning method has completed.
+In the case of `@ClonedPlanningMethod`, this is enforced by cloning the calling environment, and calling the wrapped method with references to the cloned environment.
+The result of the method is then copied back to the calling environment.  `@ClonedPlanningMethod`s can be used to run multiple planners in parallel and to parallelize planning and execution.

-However, unlike an ordinary function, calling a planning method either locks the robot environment or clones the robot's environment into a *planning environment* associated with the planner.
-Planning occurs in the locked or cloned environment to allow PrPy to run multiple planners in parallel and to paralellize planning and execution.
-In general, locked planning methods are used for calls that will terminate extremely quickly, while cloned planning methods are used for calls that might take a significant amount of time.
+In general, **locked** planning methods are used for calls that will terminate extremely quickly, while **cloned** planning methods are used for calls that might take a significant amount of time.

 For example, the following code will use OMPL to plan `robot`'s active DOFs from their current values to to the `goal_config` configuration: